Families Aren't Choosing a Major for Their Kids, but How Can They Help?

 Explore the Majors and Specific Coursework

-Once your child has determined potential careers and majors of interest, a great exercise is to explore the coursework for each related major to make sure you can be a good sounding board for your child.
+Once your student has determined potential careers and majors of interest, a great exercise is to explore the coursework for each related major to make sure you can be a good sounding board for your child.
 This helps to determine if he or she is well-suited for all of the reading and writing required for an English degree, for example, when—knowing your own son or daughter’s strengths and weaknesses—maybe the more hands-on, practical coursework of the public relations degree is more fitting.

 Before your child comes to a decision on choosing a major, make sure you are informed as well.
 It can be exhausting, but check out all of the majors your child’s school offers so you can have an engaging conversation before a final decision is made about the major.
 Explore potential internship and study away opportunities as well, to see what other learning opportunities may be available.